 Strain/filter the mixture using cheesecloth or other filtration medium.

 Purge the remaining solvent using slow, consistent heat (a vacuum oven, or rice cooker will suffice.)

 The finished product is a highly concentrated CBD oil often used for ingestion for various purported health benefits.
-This is one of the first methods used to create cannabis oil and is still common to this day.
-Again, this does not create the highest quality oil, and is not a scalable extraction method, but it is one of the stepping stones that has led to the world of advanced hemp and cannabis extraction methods.
+This is one of the first methods used to create hemp and is still common to this day.
+Again, this does not create the highest quality oil, and is not a scalable extraction method, but it is one of the stepping stones that has led to the world of advanced hemp extraction methods.

 To clarify, this is a very brief explanation; not detailed instructions on how to perform this extraction method.
 It is illegal to make Rick Simpson Oil in a number of jurisdictions and may be dangerous if not performed properly.
 Making RSO in a home setting is done entirely at one’s own risk.

 Essential Oil Extractor and Plant Oil Extractor Uses

 Similar to creating CBD oils, essential oil extractors are practically identical in their design and implementation.
 In essence, the techniques to extract essential oils are almost the same as hemp extraction.
 Similar solvent extraction methods discussed before such as an ethanol and CO2 extraction system are commonplace in the essential oil industry.